 - Booster shots are now recommended for ages 12+ to help maintain strong immunity.
 Studies show that after getting vaccinated against COVID-19, protection against the virus may decrease over time and be less able to protect against the Delta variant.
 Although COVID-19 vaccination for adults aged 65 years and older remains effective in preventing severe disease, recent data suggest vaccination is less effective at preventing infection or milder illness with symptoms.
 Emerging evidence also shows that among healthcare and other frontline workers, vaccine effectiveness against COVID-19 infections is decreasing over time.
 This lower effectiveness is likely due to the combination of decreasing protection as time passes since getting vaccinated (e.g., waning immunity) as well as the greater infectiousness of the Delta and Omicron variants.

-- The Moderna and Johnson & Johnson vaccines are currently approved for those over the age of 18.
+- The Johnson & Johnson and Novavax vaccines are currently approved for those over the age of 18.
+Johnson & Johnson is a one dose vaccine.
+Novavax requires two doses.

 If I was already infected with COVID-19, do I still need the vaccine?